(866) 615-9507

 Overpayments occur when your insurance company pays you more than what you’re entitled to under the terms of your policy.
 This situation often arises when you return to work but continue to receive full LTD benefits or if your Social Security Disability Insurance (SSDI) claim is approved after LTD payments have already been made.

-• Returning to Work: If you return to work, even on a part-time basis, you must notify your insurer immediately.
+• Returning to Work: If you return to work, you must notify your insurer immediately, even part-time.
 Failing to do so could result in receiving excess benefits that the insurance company will later demand back.
 Always communicate changes in your employment status to avoid unexpected repayment demands.

 Offset Provisions in Your LTD Policy